Skip to contents

 samples

 A data frame of times at which a given number of individuals should be remembered in the tree-sequence (see schedule_sampling for a function that can generate the sampling schedule in the correct format).
-If missing, only individuals present at the end of the simulation will be recorded in the tree-sequence output file.
+If missing, only individuals present at the end of the simulation will be recorded in the final tree-sequence file.

 random_seed